About Us

 Sam Harris

-Hello, I’m Sam the director of Anchor Point Health, and I’m deeply passionate about supporting young people in their mental health journey.
-Having worked extensively in primary healthcare and complex mental health, I've seen firsthand how critical early intervention is, especially during adolescence—a time of change, growth, and self-discovery.
+Hello, I’m Sam, the Director of Anchor Point Mental Health, and I’m deeply passionate about supporting people in their mental health journey.
+Having worked extensively in primary healthcare, behavioural support, and complex mental health, I’ve seen firsthand how important early intervention and ongoing support can be across all stages of life.

-At Anchor Point Health, we believe that everyone, regardless of age, deserves the opportunity to live a balanced and fulfilled life.
-While we specialise in working with adolescents, we are proud to offer mental health support to individuals of all ages.
+At Anchor Point Mental Health, we believe that everyone deserves the opportunity to live a balanced and fulfilling life.
+We provide mental health support to individuals aged 10 years and over, with a focus on understanding each person’s unique experiences, strengths, and challenges.

 Why Anchor Point Health Was Created